Best Smartwatches for Android Phones (2026)

 Google Pixel Watch 4 vs Samsung Galaxy Watch 8

-Both are $349-$350 Wear OS flagships, but they target different buyers.
+The Pixel Watch 4 ($349) and the Galaxy Watch 8 (now ~$290 after a discount from its $350 MSRP) are both Wear OS flagships, but they target different buyers.
 The Pixel Watch 4 is the most universal pick — every feature works equally on any Android phone, the 45mm hits 60+ hours of real-world battery, and Gemini AI is deeply integrated.
-The Galaxy Watch 8 unlocks Samsung-exclusive blood pressure monitoring and ECG, but only if you own a Samsung Galaxy phone. [src1, src2, src8]
+The Galaxy Watch 8 is cheaper right now and unlocks Samsung-exclusive blood pressure monitoring and ECG, but only if you own a Samsung Galaxy phone. [src1, src2, src8]

 Pick Pixel Watch 4 if: you use a non-Samsung Android phone or want the cleanest Wear OS experience with Fitbit health data.